alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 16 august 2025 | 19:14
+## saturday, 16 august 2025 | 19:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-16, 19:00)
+Weather in Moscow (2025-08-16, 19:15)

-🌡️ Temp: 22°C (feels like 22°C) <br>
+🌡️ Temp: 22.1°C (feels like 22.1°C) <br>
 ☁️ Condition: Mostly Cloudy <br>
-💨 Wind: A very light SSW breeze at 1.4 m/s, with occasional gusts up to 4.6 m/s <br>
+💨 Wind: Gentle SW breeze at 2.4 m/s, with occasional gusts up to 4.5 m/s <br>
 💧 Humidity: 53% <br>
-📉 Pressure: 1008 mb (sea level) <br>
+📈 Pressure: 1007.6 mb (sea level) <br>
-☁️ Cloud cover: 63% <br>
+☁️ Cloud cover: 63% (clouds are fairly high, base at 4.3 km) <br>
-🌞 UV index: 0 (very low) <br>
 👁️ Visibility: Excellent at 16 km <br>

-☁️ Calm and Comfortable Evening <br>
+☁️ Calm and Clear Evening <br>
-A pleasant and calm evening with a soft, comforting sky.
-Ideal for a quiet stroll or simply enjoying the gentle transition into night.
+A pleasant and calm evening with mostly cloudy skies.
+The air is comfortable, making it a nice time for a stroll or to simply relax outdoors.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence